 I FINALLY finished my garage organization project that I have been working on since February!
-Holy Moly it was time consuming and probably one of the biggest reasons that I have not gotten as much content up as I would have liked to this Spring and Summer.
-Anyway, the before pictures are super embarrassing to show all of you, but the after shots make it totally worth the shame.
-Keep in mind that this is the first place I have lived as a single mom and when I separated from my ex I lost 2000 square feet of house…so space is scarce and the storage in this place is a joke so the garage became the resting place for all of our “not used frequently” stuff.
-It may be a two car garage, but there was no hope of fitting even one car in there it was so bad…take a look.
+Oh my goodness it was time consuming and probably one of the biggest reasons that I have not gotten as much content up as I would have liked to this Spring and Summer.
+Anyway, the before pictures are a little embarrassing to show all of you, but the after shots make it totally worth the shame.
+Keep in mind that this is the first place I have lived as a single mom and when I separated from my ex I lost 2000 square feet of house…so space is scarce and the storage in this place is a joke so the garage has become the resting place for all of our “not used frequently” stuff.
+It may be a two car garage, but there was no hope of fitting even one car in there because it was so bad…I’ll just let you take a look for yourself.

 The garage project is kind of symbolic of how the first year is during a separation after being in a very long relationship.
-At first you’re in shambles and then gradually you start figuring things out until you finally get it all together…
+At first you’re in shambles and then gradually you start figuring things out until you finally are able to get it all together…

 I know that I could have just gotten a storage unit and not looked at or worried about all this stuff, but having another monthly payment just didn’t make sense to me when I knew how quickly that could add up.
 Plus, when you are a single parent and you have four kids, popping over to a storage unit to get to our stuff is just not practical, we need to have easy access to our stuff otherwise it is just too tempting to pick up a replacement when I’m already at the store…which would cost even more money.
 The reason that I chose to buy a bunch of shelving and a work bench was because I was planning on living here at least three years and if I were to have a storage unit for around $130/month the total cost of that would have been about $4680.00 for three years of storage… YIKES!
 I told you that a monthly payment like that can really add up.
 Talk about throwing money into a pit and having nothing to show for spending that kind of money when the three years is over.